 To help software developers decide the contents of logging statements (i.e., \textit{what-to-log}), logging statement generation tools are built to automatically suggest logging statements given code snippets.
-Conventional logging suggestion studies~\cite{gholamian2021leveraging, yuan2012characterizing} revealed that similar codes have similar logging statements, so they apply a retrieval-based approach to suggest similar logging statements from the historical code base~\cite{he2018characterizing}.
-However, such retrieval-based approaches are limited to the logging statements that they have been programmed with.
-To combat the challenge, recent studies use neural-based methods to decide \textit{single ingredient} of logging statements (i.e., logging levels, logging variables, logging text).
-For example, prior work~\cite{li2021deeplv,liu2022tell} predicts the appropriate logging level by taking surrounding code features into a neural network.
-While these tools have also shown improvements in suggesting important variables~\cite{liu2019variables} or proper log levels~\cite{liu2022tell, li2017log}, they lack the ability to produce complete logging statements contain multiple ingredients simultaneously.
-Some tools~\cite{li2021deeplv} require the availability of certain components to suggest others, which can be impractical for programmers who need to determine the complete logging statement before deciding the logging levels.
-Generating complete logging statements has been considered challenging as it requests the model to analyze code structure, comprehend the developer's intention, and produce meaningful logging texts~\cite{mastropaolo2022using}.
+Conventional logging suggestion studies~\cite{gholamian2021leveraging, yuan2012characterizing} reveal that similar code tends to have similar logging statements, and thus, a retrieval-based approach is used to suggest similar logging statements from a historical code base~\cite{he2018characterizing}.
+However, such retrieval-based approaches are limited to the logging statements encountered in that code base.
+To overcome such limitation, recent studies employ neural-based methods to decide about \textit{single ingredients} of logging statements (i.e., logging levels, logging variables, logging text).
+For example, prior work~\cite{li2021deeplv,liu2022tell} predicts the appropriate logging level by feeding surrounding code features to a neural network.
+While these tools have also shown improvements in suggesting important variables~\cite{liu2019variables} or proper log levels~\cite{liu2022tell, li2017log}, they lack the ability to produce complete logging statements containing multiple ingredients simultaneously.
+Some tools~\cite{li2021deeplv} require the availability of certain ingredients to suggest others, which can be impractical for programmers who need to generate complete logging statements.
+However, the complete statement generation has been considered challenging as the model should analyze the code structure, comprehend the developer's intention, and produce meaningful logging text~\cite{mastropaolo2022using}.
 Moreover, existing neural-based tools are further restricted by training data with limited logging statements and may not generalize to unseen code.